Siege of Budapest: Ethnic German slave labor to Donets

 In January 1945, 32,000 ethnic Germans from within Hungary were arrested and transported to the Soviet Union as forced laborers.
 In some villages, the entire adult population were taken to labor camps in the Donets Basin.
-Many died there as a result of hardship and ill-treatment.
+Many died there as a result of hardship and ill treatment.
 Overall, more than 500,000 Hungarians were transported to the Soviet Union (including between 100,000 and 170,000 Hungarian ethnic Germans).

-With the exception of Operation Spring Awakening (Unternehmen Frühlingserwachen), which was launched in March 1945, the siege of Budapest was the last major operation on the southern front for the Germans.
-The siege further depleted the Wehrmacht and especially the Waffen-SS.
-For the Soviet troops, the siege of Budapest was a final rehearsal before the Battle of Berlin.
-It also allowed the Soviets to launch the Vienna Offensive.
-On 13 April 1945, exactly two months after the surrender of Budapest, Vienna fell.

 Raoul Wallenberg, Sweden's special envoy in Budapest between July and December 1944, had issued protective passports and sheltered Jews in buildings designated as Swedish territory, saving tens of thousands of lives.
-On January 17, 1945, Wallenberg, who allegedly had links with British, American and Swedish intelligence, was detained by Soviet authorities and taken to Moscow with his Hungarian driver, Vilmos Langfelder.
+On January 17, 1945, Wallenberg, who allegedly had links with British, American, and Swedish intelligence, was detained by Soviet authorities and taken to Moscow with his Hungarian driver, Vilmos Langfelder.
 He subsequently disappeared in the USSR and his fate is still unknown.

 After the city's surrender, occupying troops forcibly conscripted all able-bodied Hungarian men and youth to build pontoon bridges across the Danube River.
 For weeks afterward, especially after the spring thaw, bloated bodies piled up against these same pontoons and bridge pylons.